firqaaa/firqaaa/README.md

 ## 🎙️ Introduction

-Greetings! 👋🏼, I am фирка, an AI trailblazer, pioneering advancements in the fields of Natural Language Processing (NLP) and the captivating realm of Computer Vision.
+Greetings! 👋🏼, I am фирка, an AI Engineer, pioneering advancements in the fields of Natural Language Processing (NLP) and the captivating realm of Computer Vision.
 Envision a fusion of cutting-edge technology, linguistic sophistication, and image manipulation expertise, all committed to propelling the world of AI forward with innovation.
 Presently, I am actively contributing as an expert in AI/NLP, injecting a substantial infusion of sophistication into the Healthcare domain.
 It's a pleasure to meet you!

 ## 🔩 Tools